 Estonia – a leading protector of Europe’s natural heritage

-Although Estonia is small, about the size of Denmark or Holland, the country has a fraction of their populations – about 1.3 million.
+Although Estonia is small, about the size of Denmark or Holland, the country has a fraction of its population – about 1.3 million.
 About 50% of the land is forested, and bogs cover another chunk; that doesn’t leave much room for people, but it does mean more space for wildlife!

-We have also made a summarising overview about the 8 Best Wilderness Areas of Estonia.
+We have also made a summarising overview of the 8 Best Nature Sites in Estonia.

 At present, 368 bird species (below or click Birding Highlights) have been registered in Estonian nature and more than 220 breed here.
 Of the high number of species, a great number can be seen in 24 hours of birdwatching.